codepath/android_guides/Creating-and-Using-Fragments.md

 Note that **you must always use `getChildFragmentManager`** when interacting with nested fragments instead of using `getSupportFragmentManager`.
 Read [this stackoverflow post](http://stackoverflow.com/a/14775322) for an explanation of the difference between the two.

 In the child fragment, we can use `getParentFragment()` to get the reference to the parent fragment, similar to a fragment's `getActivity()` method that gives reference to the parent Activity.
 See [the docs](http://developer.android.com/reference/android/app/Fragment.html#getParentFragment\(\)) for more information.

+### Managing Configuration Changes

+When you are working with fragment as with activities, you need to make sure to [[handle configuration changes|Handling-Configuration-Changes#saving-and-restoring-fragment-state]] such as screen rotation or the activity being closed.
+Be sure to review [[the configuration changes guide|Handling-Configuration-Changes#saving-and-restoring-fragment-state]] for more details on how to save and restore fragment state.

 ## References